ydkmlt84/Maintainerr_docs/docs/Configuration.md

 | Base URL      | URL Base set in Sonarr Settings (if set)|
 | Api key   | Sonarr API key, should be visible in the Sonarr settings |

-## Tautulli :test_tube:{ .dev title="In dev branch only"}
+## Tautulli

-Tautulli's configuration is required to use it's parameters in rules.
+Tautulli's configuration is required to use its parameters in rules.

 | Param | Description |
 | ------------- |:-------------:|